Create Marvels With Interior Design

 Bring the nature inside

-This tip is particularly for everyone who lives in congested areas or has little or no access to natural surroundings.
+This interior design tip is particularly for everyone who lives in congested areas or has little or no access to natural surroundings.
 If you live in an apartment, then this is for you too.
 Add as much green to your house as you can.
 Granted your place is small, but it doesn’t mean that it shouldn’t be welcoming or warm or homely.

 Yes, we know you do not have the space to create a full-fledged lawn and backyard.
 We also know that your space doesn’t allow you to even create a small garden on your balcony.
 But surely, one plant can be accommodated?